 Rosh Hashanah 2019

-New York City schools will probably be closed Monday – Tuesday, September 10 – 11.
+New York City schools are closed Monday and Tuesday, September 30 and October 1.

 Rosh Hashanah Traditions

 Rosh Hashanah is the day when God created Adam and Eve.

 Traditions vary between Ashkenazi, Sephardic, and even in regional practice.